 In a span of two months, 52 people died in Indonesia after consuming alcohol tainted with methanol.
 Security investigations have found that bar owners have been mixing and producing their own alcohol on the black market in order to increase their profits.

-Investigators have found that some producing have been using industrial strength methanol to increase the potency of alcoholic drinks.
+Investigators with criminal justice programs have found that some producing have been using industrial strength methanol to increase the potency of alcoholic drinks.
 10 milliliters of methanol is enough create formic acid in a person’s body and cause blindness.
 30 milliliters, or the same amount as one shot of liquor, can kill a person.

 Source: Daniel A Witt, “Tackling Indonesia’s black market alcohol problem,” Jakarta Post, Opinion, December 14, 2013.

 Through mid November 2013, security agents at the Soekarno-Hatta International Airport in Indonesia recorded 83 cases of drug smuggling.
-The number of cases was higher than the 39 cases reported in 2012 and the 52 cases reported in 2011.
+The number of cases was higher than the 39 cases reported in 2012 and the 52 cases reported in 2011 by criminal justice programs.

 Among the way that smugglers were bringing in drugs into the country was by inserting heroin into curtain rings and mailing it via international courier air services.